 When it comes to IVF there are a few factors that we focus on to have a successful transfer and ongoing pregnancy.
 The embryo quality, which is dependent on the quality of the egg and sperm at the time of fertilization is one half of the equation and then uterine receptivity to allow for successful implantation and ongoing pregnancy is the other important part of the equation to a successful pregnancy.
 Genetically normal embryos when screened only successfully implant and continue as pregnancy up to 70% of the time.
 So, looking to build a healthy uterine lining leading up to transfer is also part of a comprehensive approach when planning a successful IVF cycle.

-If you scroll down to the bottom of my blog post, you can watch an interview with Dr Paul Magarelli MD, REI on how and why he incorproates acupuncture, Chinese herbs, growth hormone and supplements into his IVF practice.
+You can watch an interview with Dr. Paul Magarelli MD, REI on how and why he incorporates acupuncture, Chinese herbs, growth hormone, and supplements into his IVF practice.

 The published random controlled trial, Effects of the Zishen Yutai Pill (Chinese herbal formula) Compared With Placebo on Live Births Among Women in a Fresh Embryo Transfer Cycle, concluded that “the Zishen Yutai Pill increased the rate of live birth after fresh embryo transfer compared with placebo.”

 The addition of this Chinese herbal formula or a modification of it suits your individual needs can be beneficial because IVF cycles and super ovulations (controlled ovarian hyperstimulation cycles) can have the side effect of leading to precocious maturation of the endometrium such that it impairs successful implantation.